004Saichaithanya/The_Black_Box_Challenge/README.md

 * If `data` is **not a list** → returns `false`
 * If `data` is a **list with even length** → returns the list itself
+* elements in the list can be any datatype !!
 * If `data` is a **list with odd length** → returns `false`

 > ⚠️ **Note:** The endpoint name is a complete decoy — there’s no actual fizzbuzz number check happening.